-Ringkjøbing Landbobank has also entered into longer-term bilateral loan agreements with European banks.
-It should, however, be noted that the bank's funding situation is not comprised such that the bank is dependent on the institutions in a single country or on single institutions.
+Ringkjøbing Landbobank has also entered into longer-term bilateral loan agreements with various European business partners.
+It should be noted that the bank's funding situation is not comprised such that the bank is dependent on the individual business partners or other partners in a single country.

-The bank entered into an agreement with BRFkredit during 2012 on joint funding.
+The bank entered into an agreement with BRFkredit in 2012 on joint funding.
 This agreement means that the bank can procure liquidity by letting BRFkredit issue SDO bonds against security in the loans which the bank has provided to customers with security in real estate.
-The bank has not yet availed itself of this setup, but the bank expects that the option can act as a supplementary source of funding for the bank in the longer term.
+The partnership is running satisfactyory and the bank has made use of the possibility of procuring liquidity through issuing of SDO bonds for the first time in 2013.
+The bank sees this possibility as a supplementary source of funding for the bank in the future.

-As will be evident from the above, the short-term funding (time to maturity less than one year) is supported via the bank's portfolio of certificates of deposit and demand deposits with the Danish National Bank, short-term loan arrangements with other banks, and the bank's portfolio of liquid securities.
-It should be noted that the excess liquidity cover at the end of 2012 was DKK 3.9 billion, while the corresponding figures at the end of 2011 and 2010 were DKK 3.7 billion and DKK 3.3 billion respectively.
+As will be evident from the above, the short-term funding (time to maturity less than one year) is supported via the bank's portfolio demand deposits with the Danish National Bank, short-term loan arrangements with other banks, and the bank's portfolio of liquid securities.
+The excess liquidity cover at the end of 2013 thus was DKK 4.2 billion, while the corresponding figures at the end of 2012 and 2011 were DKK 3.9 billion and DKK 3.7 billion respectively.

 To ensure diversification in funding, the bank established an EMTN bond programme of EUR 2 billion in 2008.
 The programme helps to ensure alternative funding sources for the bank.
-The bank has made issues under the programme in 2010 and 2011, but has not done so in 2012.
+The bank has made issues under the programme in 2010 and 2011 and 2013.